 What does this have to do with The Cure?

 The band was playing a concert in June that year, 1996, at Fiddler’s Green.
-It was a great concert and the first time we had seen a show at the venue that would change names many times before settling back to its original moniker.
+It was a great concert and the first time we had seen a show at the venue that would change names many times before settling right back to its original moniker.
 At that very show, we met a guy named Jeff who quickly turned into our best friend for life.

 Five years later, his now-wife Danielle entered the picture and then their son came along so my singleton would have a pseudo-brother.
 These are the guys we spend holidays with, go on vacation with, and everything else in between.

-The band did four encores which sound excessive, but when you are The Cure, you can do any damn thing you want and be awesome doing it.
+The band did four encores which maybe sound excessive, but when you are The Cure, you can do any damn thing you want and be awesome doing it.
 Robert Smith warned us as he started the first one, “This part will be as long as that last bit.”
 (See the full setlist from Denver below photos.)

 After many lineup changes, the band came back to bassist Simon Gallup, keyboardist Roger O’Donnell, drummer Jason Cooper and guitarist Reeves Gabriels.
 Gallup was all over the stage, almost to the point of stalking the crowd, while Cooper sat back behind a huge drum set and pounded out the beat.
 Robert Smith was… Robert Smith.